 In order for a student to exit the ESOL program they must:

-- Have a 5.0 on the ACCESS Test
+- Have at least a 5.0 on the ACCESS test

 I am really looking forward to working with your children.
 We are going to have a great year!